paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Routines

 * `add_parathread_claim(ParathreadClaim)`: Add a parathread claim to the queue.
-Fails if any parathread claim on the same parathread is currently indexed.
+  - Fails if any parathread claim on the same parathread is currently indexed.
+  - Fails if the queue length is >= `config.scheduling_lookahead * config.parathread_cores`.
+  - The core used for the parathread claim is the `next_core` field of the `ParathreadQueue` and adding `Paras::parachains().len()` to it.
+  - `next_core` is then updated by adding 1 and taking it modulo `config.parathread_cores`.
+  - The claim is then added to the claim index.

 * `schedule(Vec<CoreIndex>)`: schedule new core assignments, with a parameter indicating previously-occupied cores which are to be considered returned.
+  - All freed parachain cores should be assigned to their respective parachain
+  - All freed parathread cores should have the claim removed from the claim index.
-All freed parachain cores should be assigned to their respective parachain, and all freed parathread cores should take the next parathread entry from the queue.
-The i'th validator group will be assigned to the `(i+k)%n`'th core at any point in time, where `k` is the number of rotations that have occurred in the session, and `n` is the total number of cores.
+  - All freed parathread cores should take the next parathread entry from the queue.
+  - The i'th validator group will be assigned to the `(i+k)%n`'th core at any point in time, where `k` is the number of rotations that have occurred in the session, and `n` is the total number of cores.
 This makes upcoming rotations within the same session predictable.
 * `scheduled() -> Vec<CoreAssignment>`: Get currently scheduled core assignments.
 * `occupied(Vec<CoreIndex>).
 Note that the given cores have become occupied.
-This clears them from `Scheduled`.
-Fails if any given cores were not scheduled.
+  - Fails if any given cores were not scheduled.
+  - Fails if the given cores are not sorted ascending by core index
+  - This clears them from `Scheduled` and marks each corresponding `core` in the `AvailabilityCores` as occupied.
+  - Since both the availability cores and the newly-occupied cores lists are sorted ascending, this method can be implemented efficiently.
 * `core_para(CoreIndex) -> ParaId`: return the currently-scheduled or occupied ParaId for the given core.
-* `group_validators(GroupIndex) -> Vec<ValidatorIndex>`
+* `group_validators(GroupIndex) -> Option<Vec<ValidatorIndex>>`: return all validators in a given group, if the group index is valid for this session.
 * `availability_timeout_predicate() -> Option<impl Fn(CoreIndex, BlockNumber) -> bool>`: returns an optional predicate that should be used for timing out occupied cores. if `None`, no timing-out should be done.
 The predicate accepts the index of the core, and the block number since which it has been occupied.
 The predicate should be implemented based on the time since the last validator group rotation, and the respective parachain and parathread timeouts, i.e. only within `max(config.chain_availability_period, config.thread_availability_period)` of the last rotation would this return `Some`.

 ### The Inclusion Module